vdanielb/ideas/README.md

   - Don't wanna trust our ML model?
 That's fine.
 You can see the writing history yourself as a video.
 To reduce overhead cost, only record when students are typing

 ## Apartments.com for Indonesia
+- Udah ada mamikos
+## RateMyProfessor for Indonesia
+- Apparently doesnt exist yet at all
 ## Sports court booking software for Indonesia
 ## Digitize how retailers buy produce from Indonesian farmers